Want to improve your writing productivity?

 What exactly is time-blocking?

-It involves making a series of appointment with yourself, all day, every working day.
-It sounds hard and time-consuming but I’m able to do it in less than five minutes, every morning.
+It involves making a series of appointments with yourself, all day, every working day.
+It sounds hard and time-consuming, but I’m able to do it in less than five minutes every morning.

-During the recent heat-wave on the West coast, I let go of time-blocking for about three days and I accomplished a fraction of what I’m normally be able to do, and, more importantly, I felt terrible about my work.
+I remember once letting go of time-blocking for about three days.
+I quickly resumed the practice when I discovered I’d accomplished only a fraction of what I was normally able to do.
+And, more importantly, I felt terrible about my work.
 Now I’m back to time-blocking and my writing productivity has returned.

 Scroll to Top